Morgadow/gotask/README.md

  Running  State = iota // Task or Worker currently running Canceled State = iota // Worker was stopped before finished due to timeout or due to user cancelled it Finished State = iota // Task or Worker finished.
-To rerun again call the reset method )
+To rerun again call the reset method TimeoutReached State = iota // Worker did not finish in time, equal to Canceled )
 ```